 - the excitation energies associated with the residues, and the excitation energies are needed to retrieve the right records from the RSPVEC file.
-Requires that all needed linear response solutions are available on the RSPVEC file. - .SOMIX Sum rule is calculated in mixed representation, that is, calculate $N_e = \langle 0 \mid [r,p] \mid 0 \rangle$ provided that dipole length and velocity integrals are available on the property integral file (calculated with HERMIT options .DIPLEN and .DIPVEL).
+Requires that all needed linear response solutions are available on the RSPVEC file. - .SOMIX Sum rule is calculated in mixed representation, that is, calculate $N_e = \langle 0 \mid [r, p] \mid 0 \rangle$ provided that dipole length and velocity integrals are available on the property integral file (calculated with HERMIT options .DIPLEN and .DIPVEL).
 The calculated quantity gives a measure of the quality of the basis set. - .SOPPA(CCSD) Requests the second order polarization propagator approximation with coupled cluster singles and doubles amplitudes or the second order polarization propagator approximation with CC2 amplitudes in the linear response module.
 The SOPPA(CCSD) flag requires that the preceding coupled cluster calculation has generated the CC2 or CCSD amplitudes and written them to disk (set .RUN RESPONSE in DALTON input, .HF and .CC in WAVE FUNCTIONS and .SOPPA2 or .SOPPA(CCSD) in CC INPUT).
-See example input in Chapter 5. - .SOPW4 Calculate explicitly the W4 term described by Oddershede et al. [78].
+See example input in Chapter 4. - .SOPW4 Calculate explicitly the W4 term described by Oddershede et al. [39].
 This term is already included in the normal SOPPA or SOPPA(CCSD) result, and used mostly for comparing to older calculations.
 Note that this keyword requires that .SOPPA or .SOPPA(CCSD) is set. - .
 TDA Invoke the Tamm-Dancoff approximation to RPA/TDHF or TDDFT.
-Equivalent to the use of .CIS on a Hartree-Fock calculation. - .TRPFLG Triplet flag.
-This option is set whenever triplet (spin-dependent) operators must be used in a response calculation [329, 330].
+Equivalent to the use of .CIS on a Hartree-Fock calculation. - .TRDQF Invoke the calculation of transition density fitted charges.
+Only implemented for LINEAR with .SINGLE RESIDUE.
+The fitted charges will be calculated for all .ROOTS.
+It requires that .QFIT has been specified in WAVE FUNCTIONS. - .TRPFLG Triplet flag.
+This option is set whenever triplet (spin-dependent) operators must be used in a response calculation [316, 317].
 This flag forces triplet linear response for LINEAR, both for second order properties and electronic excitations (without and with .SINGLE RESIDUE).
 For quadratic response, QUADRATIC, .TRPFLG is necessary whenever singlet-triplet excitations are involved, for the response function as well as for its residues (.SINGLE RESIDUE and .DOUBLE RESIDUE).
-See section 30.1.4 for more details.
+See section 29.1.4 for more details.
 For cubic response triplet excitations are not implemented.

-30.1.2 Linear response calculation: LINEAR
+29.1.2 Linear response calculation: LINEAR

-A linear response [329, 331] calculation is performed for a given choice of operators, - $\langle\!\langle A; B \rangle\!\rangle{\omega}$.
+A linear response [316, 318] calculation is performed for a given choice of operators, - $\langle \langle A; B \rangle \rangle{\omega}$.
 (Note that minus the linear response properties are written to output.)

-In the same Response calculation these linear response properties can be calculated together with excitation energies and with long range dispersion coefficients, but not together with quadratic or cubic response.
+In the same RESPONSE calculation these linear response properties can be calculated together with excitation energies and with long range dispersion coefficients, but not together with quadratic or cubic response.

 - .ABOCHK Sets up the orbital part of the $E^{[2]}$ and $S^{[2]}$ used in solving the linear response equation.
 Mainly for debugging purposes. - .
-ECD Sets A and B to the dipole operators, the dipole-velocity operators, and the angular momentum operators. - .DIPLEN Sets A and B to dipole operators. - .DIPLNX/Y/Z Sets A and B to the X, Y, or Z component of the dipole length operators, respectively. - .
-DIPMAG Sets A and B to angular momentum operators. - .DIPMGX/Y/Z Sets A and B to the X, Y, or Z component of the angular momentum operators. - .
-DIPVEL Sets A and B to the dipole velocity operators. - .DIPVLX/Y/Z Sets A and B to the X, Y, or Z component of the dipole velocity operator, respectively. - .FERMI Sets A and B to be all Fermi-contact operators found on the file AOPROPER, i.e. all Fermi-contact operators requested in the INTEGRALS input module.
+ECD Sets A and B to the dipole operators, the dipole-velocity operators, and the angular momentum operators. - .DIPLEN Sets A and B to dipole operators. - .DIPLNX/Y/Z Sets A and B to the X, Y, or Z component of the dipole length operators, respectively. - .DIPMAG Sets A and B to angular momentum operators. - .DIPMGX/Y/Z Sets A and B to the X, Y, or Z component of the angular momentum operators. - .
+DIPVEL Sets A and B to the dipole velocity operators. - .DIPVLX/Y/Z Sets A and B to the X, Y, or Z component of the dipole velocity operator, respectively. - .
+FERMI Sets A and B to be all Fermi-contact operators found on the file AOPROPER, i.e. all Fermi-contact operators requested in the INTEGRALS input module.